Georges Simenon: Birth and retirement of Maigret, 19291939

-In April 1932, the Simenons and Boule moved to La Rochelle in south-west France.
+In April 1932, the Simenons and Boule moved to La Rochelle on the west coast of France.
 Soon after, they left for Africa where Simenon visited his brother, who was a colonial administrator in the Belgian Congo.
 Simenon also visited other African colonies and wrote a series of articles highly critical of colonialism.
-He drew on his African experience in novels such as Le Coup de Lune (Tropic Moon) (1933) and 450 à l'ombre (Aboard the Aquitaine) (1936).
+He drew on his African experience in novels such as Le Coup de lune (Tropic Moon) (1933) and 450 à l'ombre (Aboard the Aquitaine) (1936).

 In 1933, the Simenons visited Germany and Eastern Europe, and Simenon secured an interview with Leon Trotsky in exile in Turkey for Paris-Soir.
 On his return, he announced that he would write no more Maigret novels, and signed a contract with the prestigious publisher Gallimard for his new work.

 Maigret, written in June 1933, was intended to be the last of the series and ended with the detective in retirement.
 Simenon called the Maigret novels "semi-literary" and he wanted to establish himself as a serious writer.
 He stated his aim was to win the Nobel Prize for Literature by 1947.

 Simenon's notable novels of the 1930s, written after the temporary retirement of Maigret, include Le testament Donadieu (The Shadow Falls) (1937), L'homme qui regardait passer les trains (The Man who Watched the Trains Go By) (1938) and Le bourgmestre de Furnes (The Burgomaster of Furnes) (1939).
 André Gide and François Mauriac were among Simenon's greatest literary admirers at the time.

 In 1935, the Simenons undertook a world tour which included the Americas, the Galapagos Islands, Tahiti, Australia and India.
-They then moved back to Paris, in the fashionable Neuilly district, where they lived a life of luxury which Simenon later described as "too sumptuous".
+They then moved back to Paris, to the fashionable Neuilly district, where they lived a life of luxury that Simenon later described as "too sumptuous".

 They moved home to La Rochelle in 1938 because, as Simenon later explained, "I was sickened by the life I was leading."
-In April the following year, Simenon's first child, Marc, was born.
+In April the following year Simenon's first child, Marc, was born.